Greetings Faculty and Staff,

 Office procedure changes

 Starting this Monday, Aug.
 24, the OneStop Student Services Office will be available for in-person appointments with students.
 The office will continue to offer virtual appointments for students as well.
-Meanwhile, the Finance Office will continue to operate remotely until further notice - check the Cor announcement for important details.
+Meanwhile, the Finance Office will continue to operate remotely until further notice.

 Stay safe, everyone, and have a great weekend!